Rishabh42/Ethereum-Smart-Meter/README.md

 # Ethereum-Smart-Meter
-This project provides a cost-effective way of linking a standard digital energy meter with blockchain by hooking it up with a Raspberry Pi which extracts the energy pulses from the meter and then simultaneously deploys it on the Ethereum blockchain.
+This project provides a cost-effective way of linking a standard digital energy meter with blockchain by connecting it with a Raspberry Pi which extracts the energy pulses from the meter and then simultaneously deploys them on the Ethereum blockchain.

 Smart contracts for energy trade: https://github.com/Rishabh42/Energy-trade-contracts